Empowering Your Project Success

 TOTAL100%

-This cost distribution can also be simplified into three primary categories:
+This distribution simplifies into three primary categories:

 • Material Cost: ~43.5%